Main Content

 Continuing Education Credits

-The most recent offering of Pest Management of Ornamental Landscape Plants was approved for the following credits from professional organizations.
+The most recent offering of Pest Management of Ornamental Landscape Plants (5.5 contact hours) was approved for the following credits from professional organizations.
 We will reapply for similar credits the next time the course runs, but we cannot guarantee credit approval for future offerings.

 New Jersey

-NJ Certified Public Works Managers (CPWM): 2 Technical, 2 Management, and 1 Government Contact Hours
+NJ Certified Public Works Managers (CPWM): 3 Technical and 2 Management Contact Hours (course #DLGS-RUCPE23-28)

 NJ Urban and Community Forestry (NJUCF): 5 CEUs

-DE, NY, and MA Pesticide Applicators: If you need pesticide credits in these states, you must register and notify Joe Canzano at least 45 days before the course start date.
+DE, NY, PA and MD Pesticide Applicators: If you need pesticide credits in these states, you must register and notify Joe Canzano at least 45 days before the course start date.
 Call 848-932-7317 or send an email to joe.canzano@rutgers.edu.

 Meals